Who we help

 Employment Training, Job Placement and Job Maintenance Services

-Goodwill offers a number of time-limited, formal curriculum-based skills training services in cooperation with local businesses, including our Goodwill retail stores.
-A combination of classroom and onsite training is utilized to help prepare participants for employment success.
+Goodwill offers a number of time-limited, formal curriculum-based skills training services in cooperation with local businesses, including our retail stores.
+A combination of onsite and classroom (in-person and remote) training helps prepare participants for success.

-Our Certified for Success employment training programs include retail, hospitality, food handling and custodial certification programs and are offered throughout our service area.
+Our Certified for Success employment training programs include retail, hospitality, food handling, essential computer skills, IT Support Professional and custodial certification programs and are offered throughout our service area.
+Our industry-based training results in an industry-recognized credential.

 Job Placement Services